 - Does the activity entail personal pleasure or recreation?

 Not all factors apply to every situation, and no one factor determines the outcome.
 Ultimately, it comes down to whether you can prove that you’re motivated and able to earn a profit.
 It’s not enough for you to want, hope, or intend to make money.
 You must show that it’s possible for you to earn a profit, given the nature of the activity and the way you handle it.

 Getting back to Alice and Lou, do they have the skills, background, and time to devote to their respective enterprises?
 Do they keep excellent books and records?
 Have they figured out why they don’t make money, and can they change anything so that they start turning a profit?

 Perhaps Alice needs to invest in different equipment, charge more money, or find better ways to market her baked goods.
 Perhaps Lou has a full-time job and never meant for his repair activity to be anything but something to tinker with for fun and a little extra money to pay for tools that he was going to buy anyway.

 The type of activity, by itself, doesn’t reveal much about whether the IRS will see it as a business or a hobby.

 Alice’s and Lou’s situations show why it’s important to do your homework and get good advice before filing a business return.

 A tax and accounting professional can help you determine whether you have a for-profit business.
-He or she can also help you decide how to structure your company for tax purposes (sole proprietor, LLC, etc.) and talk to you about your new quarterly estimated tax obligation and recordkeeping responsibilities.
+He or she can also help you understand how the structure of your company (unincorporated business, LLC, etc.) impact your taxes and talk to you about your new quarterly estimated tax obligation and recordkeeping responsibilities.